Kubelet Initialization

 go k.Run(podCfg.Updates())

-• The Kubelet listens to this channel and takes appropriate actions, such as creating, updating, or deleting Pods on the node.
+k.Run(podCfg.Updates())starts the Kubelet’s main event loop.podCfg.Updates()returns a channel that provides updates to the Kubelet about changes in Pod configurations (e.g., new Pods, updates to existing Pods, or deletions).- The Kubelet listens to this channel and takes appropriate actions, such as creating, updating, or deleting Pods on the node.

-• The go keyword runs this logic in a separate goroutine, allowing the Kubelet to operate asynchronously.
+gokeyword runs this logic in a separate goroutine, allowing the Kubelet to operate asynchronously. - TODO: Define the logic for handling Pod updates.

 Start the Kubelet’s Secure HTTP Server (if enabled)